 RabbitMQ

-So my background is mostly, like, uh, I'm currently working as a Python developer, and I have worked on AWS, Azure as a cloud technology, SQL, MySQL as the databases type, um, worked on on premises and DB servers, cloud services as a server, and I've worked on REST APIs also.
-So yeah.
+So my background is mostly in, I'm currently working as a Python developer, and I have worked on AWS, Azure as cloud technologies, SQL, MySQL as database types, worked on-premises and DB servers, cloud services as servers, and I've worked on REST APIs also.
 This is a little bit about me.
 I worked on frameworks of Python.
-I have around 6 5 to 6 years of experience.
+I have around 6 to 6 years of experience.
 Worked on multiple companies, clients, and projects.
-I have hands on on Pandas, NumPy, and etcetera for data transformation.
-Yeah.
-Thanks.
+I have hands-on experience with Pandas, NumPy, and other tools for data transformation.

-How would you design a Python intel solution that can scale to accommodate growing data volumes.
-I think, uh, 1st is I mean, let's.
+I think, 1st is I mean, let's.
 Yeah.
-I think, uh, this should be done by doing the incremental data load and, data load based on the time stamps here in you provide the date and time ranges and increment your data accordingly.
-And to accommodate the growing data volume, make sure your storage is flexible and aware, and it can, uh, it can scale.
-Okay?
-Like, let's say, if it is a data lake in the form of s three, then you can scale it to your needs.
-You set those limits wherein it can auto scale.
+I think this should be done by doing incremental data loads based on time stamps, where you provide date and time ranges and increment your data accordingly.
+And to accommodate growing data volumes, make sure your storage is flexible and can scale.
+Like, let's say, if it's a data lake in the form of S3, then you can scale it to your needs, setting limits wherein it can auto-scale.
 Right?
-Second thing is, let's say if it is your DB, then for the VTL kind of solution, Redshift is the one solution to go where in it you can store terabytes or petabytes of data.
-Okay?
-So that would be the infrastructure in terms of the databases wherein you can use, right, the cloud solutions.
-Alright?
-Yeah.
-And in terms of the scripting and the code wise, I think, initially, I would say when data volume is limited, we can use AWS Lambda.
-But then if the intermittent data grows, then, uh, and Lambda limit exceeds, then I think we should use, uh, AWS Glue to, uh, run the ETL jobs and batches.
-So yeah.
-I think AWS Glo is the standard industry wide application solution to perform the to perform and implement ETL solutions wherein to track the data and the I mean, to perform the transformation on the per data.
+Second, if it's a DB, then for VTL, Redshift is a solution to store terabytes or petabytes of data.
+So that's the infrastructure in terms of databases, where you can use cloud solutions.
+And in terms of scripting and code, I'd say initially, when data volume is limited, you can use AWS Lambda.
+But if intermittent data grows and Lambda's limit is exceeded, then I think you should use AWS Glue to run ETL jobs and batches.
+So, AWS Glue is a standard industry-wide application solution to perform ETL solutions and track data, and to perform transformations per data.
 Thank you.

-What would you use in Python to ensure that a sequence of SQL operation and there's 2 asset properties?
-There is 1 library, I think, wherein you implement the in the form of transactions, you implement the uh, changes in Python.
-So what happens is when you perform a sequence of code or a sequence of functions into a atomic manner, okay, wherein either it implements completely or it's all rollbacks.
-So if, let's say, you you have 10 different SQL queries to implement, which are doing insert, update, and everything, And let's say your 5 of them are implemented correctly and then 6th one give an error, So what would happen is your DB will be an inconsistent change.
-So, uh, in order to do that, we have a library in Python which helps you, uh, implement these 10 steps in either completely or or complete rollback.
-So there is one atomic transaction something, a library, okay, which helps you which ensures that your SQL operations are either implemented completely or a complete rollback.
-Okay?
-If at any point they get failure so that your DB is always is in the consistent state.
+What you would use in Python to ensure that a sequence of SQL operations and there are two asset properties.
+There is one library, I think, wherein you implement the changes in the form of transactions, you implement the changes in Python.
+So what happens is when you perform a sequence of code or a sequence of functions in an atomic manner, wherein either they are implemented completely or they are rolled back.
+So if, let's say, you have 10 different SQL queries to implement, which are doing insert, update, and everything, and let's say five of them are implemented correctly and then the sixth one gives an error, what would happen is your DB would be in an inconsistent state.
+So, in order to do that, we have a library in Python which helps you implement these 10 steps in either completely or complete rollback.
+So, there is one atomic transaction library, okay, which helps you ensure that your SQL operations are either implemented completely or a complete rollback.
+If at any point they get a failure, so that your DB is always in a consistent state.
 Yeah.
-Okay?
-Atomic dot transaction something.
-Yeah.
-I think that's what One more thing I think we can add on to this is we can make our DB connection in such a way, right, wherein if, let's say, if we are implementing a set of uh, SQL operations, then either they are when we are execute when we are executing those sequence of commands.
-So even if one of them gives error, then we'll, uh, abort the whole transaction, okay, so that our DB is always in the consistent state.
-Alright?
-Thank you.
+Okay.
+Atomic transaction, yeah.
+I think that's what one more thing I think we can add on to this is we can make our DB connection in such a way, right, wherein if, let's say, if we are implementing a set of SQL operations, then either they are executed when we are executing those sequences of commands.
+So even if one of them gives an error, then we'll abort the whole transaction, okay, so that our DB is always in a consistent state.
+Alright.

-Can you propose a method for doing incremental data loads in Python API to minimize resource usage?
-Usage.
-I think for the incremental data load, first approach would we do if this is a time series data.
-Right?
-So let's say if the data has the given date data and time, then definitely, we can do compare and then only update the delta data.
-Right?
+So we can propose a method for doing incremental data loads in Python API to minimize resource usage.
+First approach would be to do if this is a time series data.
+So let's say if the data has a given date and time, then definitely we can compare and then only update the delta data.
 The change in the data.
-Okay?
-So let's say if, uh, if we are doing an incremental data and then we have already data till yesterday.
-Right?
-So what we wanna do is we wanna compare the existing data and compare the new data and then the data the change that is the data from yesterday to today only we want to upload.
-Right?
-So for that, we can, uh, do a compare.
-Okay?
-And then if this is a time series data, then we can definitely, uh, write a query wherein we filter out the reports which are already there and then implement the and then, uh, insert only the new data that was there.
-Okay?
-So that way we can, improve the resource consumptions in terms that it won't have the duplicate data first thing, and it will in in it will insert only the remaining data that we need.
-That means only, um, the newer data that we need.
-Alright?
-So there should be a one way to implement the incremental data loads.
-And to compare this and I mean, we can connect to our DB using the Python script, run the SQL command.
-Okay?
-Get the data, and, uh, we'll compare the source and target system DB.
-Right?
-So wherein our source will have the newer data, and our target would have the data only till yesterday.
-So getting the data of out of those 2 systems and then in, uh, upload only the differentiated or the delta data.
-Okay?
-Thank you.
+So let's say if we are doing an incremental data load and we already have data till yesterday.
+So what we want to do is compare the existing data and the new data, and then upload only the data from yesterday to today.
+For that, we can do a compare.
+And if this is a time series data, then we can definitely write a query wherein we filter out the reports which are already there and then insert only the new data that was there.
+So that way we can improve the resource consumption in terms of it won't have the duplicate data first, and it will insert only the remaining data that we need.
+That means only the newer data that we need.
+There should be a one way to implement the incremental data loads.
+And to compare this, we can connect to our DB using the Python script, run the SQL command.
+Get the data, and we'll compare the source and target system DB.
+Wherein our source will have the newer data, and our target would have the data only till yesterday.
+So getting the data out of those two systems and then upload only the differentiated or the delta data.

 Python, how would you handle transaction rule process calls at any point?
-Yeah.
-I think there is 1, um, I mean, the SQL library for the DB, they support 1 they they support one functionality wherein they provide us to write or execute our Python code in a, uh, atomic manner.
-Okay?
-So what it does is the piece of code which is going to execute in a sequence.
+Yeah, I think there is 1, I mean, the SQL library for the DB, they support one functionality wherein they provide us to write or execute our Python code in a atomic manner.
+Okay, so what it does is the piece of code which is going to execute in a sequence.
 Right?
-So those part will make it in the, uh, date, uh, transaction dot atomic form so that anything that is executed within that log, either it in in, uh, implements completely or it doesn't get any.
+So those parts will make it in the transaction dot atomic form so that anything that is executed within that block, either it implements completely or it doesn't get any.
 Okay?
 So what it means is either whole 10 or 15 SQL statements implement correctly successfully.
-Or, otherwise, if if any one of them fails, then they all the others will be rolled back.
+Or, otherwise, if any one of them fails, then the others will be rolled back.
 Okay?
 So this is how Python has a way to support it.
-You write your piece of code in that transaction dot atomic block and, uh, write your queries into that.
+You write your piece of code in that transaction dot atomic block and write your queries into that.
 Okay?
-So if any retail process fail in between, then all of the previous SQL statement will also be rolled back.
+So if any retail process fails in between, then all of the previous SQL statements will also be rolled back.
 So I think, yeah, that is completely straightforward.
-Okay.

-Look at this SQL query which is meant to select all report from sales that other revenues are in the previous one.
+From sales, the revenue is greater than the previous one.
 Right.
 And how would you debug it?
-So, sir, from sales, the revenue is greater than would like to run you over order y.
-Month.
+So, from sales, the revenue is greater than the revenue of the previous one.
 Order by month is clear.
-I think, uh, yeah.
-So I think cases where we need we should I mean, I think when we step forward, the way to do it is uh, use inner query or a nested query instead of using this lag.
+I think, yes.
+So I think cases where we need to compare we should compare the revenue when we step forward, the way to do it is to use an inner query or a nested query instead of using this lag.
 Okay?
-And since we are doing an order by, they have no mechanism to, uh, hear the point of failure would be there is no sending or descending.
+And since we are doing an order by, they have no mechanism to hear the point of failure would be that there is no ascending or descending.
 Right?
-So it it won't be it won't know how how it should compare to the previous month only.
+So it won't be able to know how it should compare to the previous month only.
 Right?
-So when you do an order by month, uh, it should be by, uh, first thing is a descending manner.
+So when you do an order by month, it should be by month in a descending manner.
 Okay?
-And, yeah, wherein the last 1 or second last 1 will be the default one.
+And, yes, wherein the last one or second last one will be the default one.
 Okay?
-And, uh, yeah.
-And I think inner query should be the one way to, uh, tackle this problem.
-So from your dataset, you when you do a select star, then you compare I mean, you order by the whole data based on the month.
+And, yes.
+And I think an inner query should be the one way to tackle this problem.
+So from your dataset, you when you do a select star, then you compare I mean you order by the whole data based on the month.
 Okay?
 And then only you compare the previous one to the current one.
 Okay?
-Um, there is one use case where it might fail.
-So if, let's say, we have the month only and we don't have the number of years, so in in that case, we should also order by based on the month and year.
-So let's say month of January might be there for 2022, 2023, 2024.
-So doing it only by over the month is the one point wherein it could fail and the the result might be inconsistent.
-So I think it would be better if we do an order by the both month and the year.
+There is one use case where it might fail.
+So if let's say we have the month only and we don't have the number of years, so in that case, we should also order by based on the month and year.
+So let's say the month of January might be there for 2022, 2023, 2024.
+So doing it only by over the month is the one point wherein it could fail and the result might be inconsistent.
+So I think it would be better if we do an order by both month and year.
 Okay?
-Yeah.
-So that's all I think should be
+Yes.
+So that's all I think should be.

 This code detail was supposed to exchange JSON data from an API transform loaded to the app.
 Identify the experiment.
 What is it?
 Okay.
 And I request if you request get data is coming.json.
 Transform data.
 Item for item in API response item is a JSON array, I guess.
-And, uh, what we are doing is we have created a list of date, okay, for each row that is an item.
-We've created a list of dict.
-Now what we are doing, pd.df.fromdictransform data.
+And, what we are doing is we have created a list of dates, okay, for each row that is an item.
+We've created a list of dictionaries.
+Now what we are doing, pd.df.from_dict transform data.
 Okay.
 Honestly, onto the first look.
-It looks okay, but, yeah, I think something should be some quantity quantity price.
-So first thing So I think first thing is we are passing a list of date.
+It looks okay, but, yeah, I think something should be some quantity, and price.
+So first thing, so I think first thing is we are passing a list of dates.
 Okay?
-So I think, uh, from date function calling it on a list of date, I think this should be, uh, one point of failure.
+So I think, from date function calling it on a list of dates, I think this should be one point of failure.
 Okay?
-And second thing is for any attribute where the value is not present in the in the item JSON, then it might give you a NAND or inconsistent values.
-So that could also be a 2nd point of issue which might occur.
-Because when we are doing a product on the value of quantity and price, then if one of them is none, then it is going to give you a a multiplication error or a mathematical error.
+And second thing is for any attribute where the value is not present in the item JSON, then it might give you NaN or inconsistent values.
+So that could also be a second point of issue which might occur.
+Because when we are doing a product on the value of quantity and price, then if one of them is None, then it is going to give you a mathematical error.
 Okay?
-And And what else?
-What else?
-One more thing I'm observing is, like, uh, when we have this list.
-Right?
+And what else?
+One more thing I'm observing is, like, when we have this list.
 So I have seen in pandas, like, we can directly use a list.
-Uh, I mean, we can directly pass the list onto, uh, the p d dot data frame function, okay, like, uh, pd.df.
+I mean, we can directly pass the list onto the pd.dataframe function, okay?
+Like, pd.df.
 Okay?
-I mean, we don't have to we call specifically the from date on a list.
+I mean, we don't have to call specifically the from_dict on a list.
 Okay?
-So what we can do is p d dot data frame, and then in it, we can directly pass this list.
-And also, uh, it would be better if we pass headers, okay, headers list so that it could give the headers in the exact sequence in which we need.
+So what we can do is pd.dataframe, and then in it, we can directly pass this list.
+And also, it would be better if we pass headers, okay, headers list so that it could give the headers in the exact sequence in which we need.
 Okay?
-It would return our data in in that specific format.
+It would return our data in that specific format.
 Alright.
 Yes.
-So I think these are the few observation which I have related to this code.
+So I think these are the few observations which I have related to this code.
 Alright.
 Thank you.

 What would be a secure method to manage the estimate information?
 So just keys to the manager.
 Yeah.
-So I have 2, 3 approaches here.
+So I have two, three approaches here.
 First thing is to encode it in a certain algorithm.
+Okay, certain encryption encoder so that your data if you're hard-coding it into your config files.
+Okay.
+So first, if you make it part of the code, then make it encrypted.
 Okay?
-Certain encryption encoder so that your data if you are hard coding it into your config files.
+I mean, encrypted with a particular algorithm and then pass that hash into the code.
+Second, thing is to use a separate config file and place that config file on another server and read that configuration from there.
 Okay?
-So first thing is if you make if you're making it part of the code, then make it, uh, then you should make it encrypted.
-Okay?
-I mean, encrypted with a particular l o and then pass that hash into the code.
-Second thing is to use a separate config file and place that config file on another server and read and, uh, read that configuration from there.
-Okay?
 From your code to that server.
-3rd thing is to store your credential directly into a vault.
+The third thing is to store your credentials directly into a vault.
 Okay.
-So, like, uh, secrets manager is there on AWS.
-A third party service called DCPS is there, which stores your passwords and secrets and API keys and things like that.
+So, like, secrets manager is there on AWS.
+A third-party service called DCPS is there, which stores your passwords and secrets and API keys and things like that.
 Okay?
 So it is always very recommended to keep these things out of the code.
-So I think and there are definitely prebuilt functions provided by the libraries of particular service to just call them and get your exact values.
-So that way, it makes it more secure, robust, and less chances of any security and sensitive data constraints.
+So I think, and there are definitely pre-built functions provided by the libraries of particular services to just call them and get your exact values.
+So that way, it makes it more secure, robust, and less chance of any security and sensitive data constraints.
 Okay.
 Yeah.
-So I think yeah.
-These 2, 3 things.
-Either make it either encrypted, either store the config file somewhere else out of your current code, And, uh, your 3rd one is to either store it in a secret vault.
+So I think, yeah.
+These two, three things.
+Either make it encrypted, or store the config file somewhere else out of your current code, or your third one is to store it in a secret vault.
 Okay?
 That would be the most recommended approach.

-Haven't used, uh, I have no hands on experience on the Salesforce app as such, but, yeah, I think one good approach would be to implement, uh, try accept in Python.
+Haven't used, I have no hands-on experience on the Salesforce app as such, but, yeah, I think one good approach would be to implement try except in Python.
 Okay?
 So all the possible causes.
-3rd second thing is trying to implement traceback of the error.
+The second thing is trying to implement a traceback of the error.
 Okay?
-So that we return or print or log everything that is in in which scenario it is failing.
+So that we return or print or log everything that is in the scenario it is failing.
 Okay?
-And creating those alert mechanisms and notification mechanism to return to provide the error what exactly is happening.
-And 4th thing would be to, um, in order to troubleshoot, like, create a subset of the data.
-So let's say the data coming to the pipeline is incorrect, then we should also have a log of the execution data that we are getting, uh, input data, right, so that we can exactly see on what run the data field that we have the data directly to see, hey.
+And creating those alert mechanisms and notification mechanisms to provide the error what exactly is happening.
+And the fourth thing would be to, in order to troubleshoot, like, create a subset of the data.
+So let's say the data coming to the pipeline is incorrect, then we should also have a log of the execution data that we are getting, input data, right, so that we can exactly see on what run the data field that we have the data directly to see.
 This data was coming from the source.
-And for this particular subset of data, this, uh, execution has failed so that, uh, we can save our time and quickly debug the issue onto the data side.
+And for this particular subset of data, this execution has failed, so that we can save our time and quickly debug the issue on the data side.
 Yeah.
-And, also, don't forget to write try catch or try accept statements wherein there are more chances of failures.
-So you know so that you you don't have to go through the whole code, okay, to identify the cause issue.
-Uh, one more is, uh, like, if you have connection I mean, set your code locally, then also it would be good to run debugger on your local to on that particular dataset so that you can easily run the code step by step to identify on which step, on which condition, or on which piece of code it is
+And, also, don't forget to write try catch or try except statements wherein there are more chances of failures.
+So you know, so that you don't have to go through the whole code, okay, to identify the cause of the issue.
+One more thing, like, if you have connection I mean, set your code locally, then it would be good to run a debugger on your local machine on that particular dataset so that you can easily run the code step by step to identify on which step, on which condition, or on which piece of code it is failing.